 The beaches of Heron Island are also considered the best place to snorkel in the Great Barrier Reef.
-The family can also snorkel directly off the beach in the waters around the island, using the snorkeling equipment included FREE for each during your stay.
+The family can also snorkel directly off the beach in the waters around the island, using the snorkelling equipment included FREE for each during your stay.
 For your safety please consult the Marine Centre to discuss snorkelling conditions and the best location for snorkelling.

-UNIVERSITY OF QUEENSLAND HERON ISLAND RESEARCH STATION TOUR
+UNIVERSITY OF QUEENSLAND HERON ISLAND RESEARCH STATION TOUR - CURRENTLY UNAVAILABLE

 Subject to availability.
 Researchers associated with the University of Queensland Research Station discuss their current investigations and experiments in and around Heron Reef.